matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

   permission to do so.

 The bridge error can provide a `time_to_permanent` field.
-If this field is present it gives the time in seconds one has to wait before declaring the bridge error as permanent.
+If this field is present it gives the time in milliseconds one has to wait before declaring the bridge error as permanent.
 As long as an error is younger than this time, the client can expect the possibility of the error being revoked.
 If a bridge error is permanent, it should not be revoked anymore.
-In addition, the field may also accept the string "never", which means that the error will never be considered permanent.
-In case this field is missing, its value is assumed to be 0 and the error becomes permanent instantly.
+In case this field is missing, the error will never be considered permanent.

 Notes: